nstoker/juce-colours/README.md

 # juce-colours
-A tool to help create and export the juce colour id's
+A utility to create the colour mapping codes for a Juce GUI application to aid the configuration of a Juce project.